puupee/puupee-api-go/docs/IdentityUserLogin.md

 HasProviderDisplayName returns a boolean if a field has been set.

+### SetProviderDisplayNameNil

+`func (o *IdentityUserLogin) SetProviderDisplayNameNil(b bool)`

+ SetProviderDisplayNameNil sets the value for ProviderDisplayName to be an explicit nil

+### UnsetProviderDisplayName
+`func (o *IdentityUserLogin) UnsetProviderDisplayName()`

+UnsetProviderDisplayName ensures that no value is present for ProviderDisplayName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)